-Premarital counseling and couples therapy services are an investment in your relationship.
+Coaching and counseling services are an investment in your relationship.
 How important is it to you to have a healthy relationship with your partner?
 What is it worth to you?

-Many couples decide against premarital counseling.
+Many couples decide against getting support for their relationship.
 There are many reasons for this.
 They may not feel as though they need it, or they may have trouble fitting it into their already busy schedule.
-Participating in premarital education can support you in building a strong foundation for your marriage and prevent the common pitfalls that long-term couples often face.
+Participating in relationship enrichment services can support you in building a strong foundation for your partnership and prevent the common pitfalls that long-term couples often face.

 Think of it this way.
 You may save up a few thousand dollars to go on an awesome vacation with your partner.
 Sure, it’s a beautiful place, you have some delicious meals, and your hotel is quite nice.
 But if your relationship is suffering, your vacation may not be all that you dreamed it would be.

-Another way of looking at your investment in couples therapy is asking yourself if the success and quality of your most significant relationship is as important as your sofa, or the upgraded package on your car – because the cost is about the same.
+Another way of looking at your investment is asking yourself if the success and quality of your most significant relationship is as important as your sofa, or the upgraded package on your car – because the cost is about the same.

 Additionally, a bad relationship can have negative impacts on both your health and your wallet.
 Toxic relationships have been shown to shorten your lifespan and are responsible for deteriorating your physical and mental health.

-If you are seeking premarital education or couples therapy and you are unsure of the financial commitment, feel free to give me a call anyway.
+If you are seeking support for your relationship and you are unsure of the financial commitment, feel free to reach out to me anyway.
 I can provide referrals to other therapists in the area who accept insurance.
-And, depending upon your current need, we can discuss other resources such as workshops and books that may be helpful as you decide your readiness for premarital education or couples therapy.
+And, depending upon your current need, we can discuss other resources such as workshops and books that may be helpful as you decide your readiness for realtionship support.